Full Motion Video Analyst

 This is more focused on video game FMV analysts, who should create imagery that enhances the look and feel of the video that gets new customers who keep coming back.

 This metric is geared more toward security-focused FMV analysts, who need to be able to quickly exploit imagery for security and intelligence purposes and solve security problems quickly.

-Bonus copy for your FMV analyst job description or job ad!
+Bonus copy for your Full Motion Video Analyst job description or job ad!